|The Roundtable on Crime Trends

 News and Events

-The second meeting will explore the implications of individual-level research on criminal propensity for understanding larger crime trends.
-The lead-crime hypothesis will be used as a “case study” to help think about ways of bridging the gap between research on individual differences in criminal propensity and changes in aggregate crime rates.
-Invited speakers will present on what is known about individual differences in antisocial behavior, delinquency and crime; the relationship between childhood lead exposure and crime trends; and findings from a longitudinal survey of youth from an inner-city community The discussions during the meeting are expected to set the stage for one or more published papers on this topic. ►Agenda
+The second meeting explored the implications of individual-level research on criminal propensity for understanding larger crime trends.
+The lead-crime hypothesis was used as a “case study” to help think about ways of bridging the gap between research on individual differences in criminal propensity and changes in aggregate crime rates.
+Invited speakers presented on what is known about individual differences in antisocial behavior, delinquency and crime; the relationship between childhood lead exposure and crime trends; and findings from a longitudinal survey of youth from an inner-city community. ► Agenda and Presentations

 August 5, 2013, Q&A interview with Richard Rosenfeld, chair of the Roundtable on Crime Trends in The Crime Report entitled, Explaining the U.S. Crime Decline.